chilcano/ansible-minishift-istio-security/README.md

 ...
 ```

-To forward to host's port on `4041` to use the next command:
+To forward to host's port on `4041`, send logs to log file and run it on background to use the next command:
 ```
-$ oc port-forward -n weave-scope "$(oc get -n weave-scope pod --selector=weave-scope-component=app -o jsonpath='{.items..metadata.name}')" 4041:4040
+$ oc port-forward -n weave-scope "$(oc get -n weave-scope pod --selector=weave-scope-component=app -o jsonpath='{.items..metadata.name}')" 4041:4040 > openshift-scope.log &
+[1] 3087

+$ tail -f openshift-scope.log
 Forwarding from 127.0.0.1:4041 -> 4040
 Forwarding from [::1]:4041 -> 4040
 Handling connection for 4041